 Photo courtesy of Helen Roscoe

-Keith, a Lancastrian, is the director of the William Byrd Singers of Manchester, and the Liverpool Welsh Choral.
-He was chorus master of the Hallé Choir in Manchester for seven years , and has acted as a guest Chorus Master for other symphony choruses in the UK, including the BBC Symphony Chorus.
-He directed the Beaumaris Singers until 2004, a chamber choir which he founded in the 1980’s, and more recently he worked as Director of Music at Liverpool’s Metropolitan Cathedral.
-He has also led children’s choirs, youth choirs, and larger mixed adult choirs including the Birmingham Singers, Stone Choral Society and the Staffordshire Youth Choir.
-He continues to lead choral workshops and courses, including conducting courses for the Association of British Choral Directors.
+He was Chorus Master of the Hallé Choir in Manchester for seven years, working with leading international conductors such as Kent Nagano and Mark Elder, and has acted as a guest Chorus Master for other symphony orchestras in the UK, including the BBC Symphony Chorus.
+When residing in the Midlands, he formed and directed the Shropshire-based chamber choir, the Beaumaris Singers until 2004, which he founded in the 1980s.
+More recently he also worked briefly as Director of Music at Liverpool’s Metropolitan Cathedral.
+He has also led children’s choirs, youth choirs and larger mixed adult choirs such as the Birmingham Singers, Stone Choral Society and Staffordshire Youth choir.